Hopewell Valley Central High School: Athletics

 The girls' soccer team won the Group I/II state championship in 1982 (against runner-up Mahwah High School in the finals) and 1983 (as co-champion with Chatham Borough High School), and won the Group III title in 2009 (as co-champion with Northern Highlands Regional High School).
 In 2009, the team played a scoreless tie against Northern Highlands in the Group III state finals at The College of New Jersey, marking the first time Hopewell girls' varsity soccer team has claimed a state title since 1983.

 The boys' soccer team won the Group II state championship in 1989, with a 3–2 win against Millburn High School in the tournament final played at Trenton State College.
 The 2005 boys' soccer team went were co-champions of Mercer County, went undefeated in the CVC, won their division, won the Group III sectional title with a 2–1 win over Monroe Township High School and lost 3–2 in overtime to Ocean City High School in the state semi-finals.
 They were ranked 13th in the state at the end of the year.

 The ice hockey team won the Mercer County Championship in 1999 (as co-champion with Hightstown High School) and 2008.

 The girls' track team has won the Group II indoor relay championships in 1991 and each year from 2002 to 2009, winning the Group III title in 2010; the 10 state titles won by the program are tied for the most of any school in the state.
 The boys team won the Group III title in 2017 (as co-champion).
-In 2010, the girlswinter track team set a state record by winning the state relays for its ninth consecutive year, a streak that ended in 2011.
+In 2010, the girls winter track team set a state record by winning the state relays for its ninth consecutive year, a streak that ended in 2011.

 In 1997 the golf team won the Group II state title, and defeated rival Group IV champion West Windsor-Plainsboro High School South in a one-hole playoff for the Tournament of Champions overall state championship.
 Along with the team honors, senior David Schmutz won the individual state title by three shots, and received First Team All-County, First Team All-State Group II, First Team, All-State, and State Player of the Year honors.

 The girls' cross country team won the Group II state championship in 1999 and 2002, and won the Group II title in 2001.

 The boys' cross country team won the Group II state championship in 1999.